GabrielBrotas/Learning-Journey/docs/Microservices/index.md

 One of the biggest advantage of a microservices architecture over a monolithic one is that teams can independently design, develop and deploy their services.
 They have full ownership over their service’s lifecycle.
 It also means that teams have no control over their service dependencies as it’s more likely managed by a different team.
 With a microservices architecture, we need to keep in mind that provider **services can be temporarily unavailable** by broken releases, configurations, and other changes as they are controlled by someone else and components move independently from each other.

-Strategies:
+### Strategies:

 - **Automatic Rollouts**

     In a microservices architecture, services depend on each other.
 This is why you should minimize failures and limit their negative effect.
 To deal with issues from changes, you can implement change management strategies and **automatic rollouts**.

     For example, when you deploy new code, or you change some configuration, you should apply these changes to a subset of your instances gradually, monitor them and even automatically revert the deployment if you see that it has a negative effect on your key metrics.

     Another solution could be that you run two production environments.
 You always deploy to only one of them, and you only point your load balancer to the new one after you verified that the new version works as it is expected.
 This is called blue-green, or red-black deployment.

 - **Health-check and Load balancing**

     Instances continuously start, restart and stop because of failures, deployments or autoscaling.
 It makes them temporarily or permanently unavailable.
 To avoid issues, your load balancer should **skip unhealthy instances** from the routing as they cannot serve your customers’ or sub-systems’ need.

     Application instance health can be determined via external observation.
 You can do it with repeatedly calling a `GET /health` endpoint or via self-reporting.
 Modern **service discovery** solutions continuously collect health information from instances and configure the load-balancer to route traffic only to healthy components.

-more:
+More:

 - [designing-microservices-architecture-for-failure](https://blog.risingstack.com/designing-microservices-architecture-for-failure/)